-The Property Committee ensures that NPLS buildings are maintained, repaired and refurbished as necessary.
+The Premises Management Committee ensures that NPLS buildings are maintained, repaired and refurbished as necessary.
 Health and safety issues are routinely appraised and appropriate training and action taken.
-The following items have been attended to during the last year: lighting upgrade and repair of chairs in the sanctuary, repairs to the roof above rooms 8 and 9, conversion of Osorio WC's into storage space.
+The following items have been attended to during the last year: lighting upgrade and repair of chairs in the sanctuary, repairs to the roof above rooms 8 and 9, conversion of Osorio WC's into storage space, carpet refreshing and complete refurbishment of all the synagogue's toilets.
 Fire Marshall and Health and Safety training also took place.
+Members are encouraged to use our improved facilities for their private functions.